microsoft/ApplicationInsights-dotnet/README.md

 ### Ensure you don't lose telemetry

 This library makes use of the InMemoryChannel to send telemetry data.
 This is a very lightweight channel implementation.
 It stores all telemetry to an in-memory queue and batches and sends telemetry.
-As a result, if the process is terminated suddenly, you could lose telemetyr that is stored in the queue but not yet sent.
+As a result, if the process is terminated suddenly, you could lose telemetry that is stored in the queue but not yet sent.
 It is recommended to track the closing of your process and call the `TelemetryClient.Flush()` method to ensure no telemetry is lost.

 ## Branches